Texas Gulf Coast: Texas Gulf Bays and Coastal Waterways

+Beginning in December 1845 concurrent to Texas annexation, the United States Congress authorized federal articles creating coastal collective districts judiciously orchestrating ports of delivery for the Texas Gulf Coast.
+The United States statutes were enacted into law by the 11th President of the United States James Polk.

-The Texas gulf coast has a geography of ten coastal bays and bountiful with waterway inlets;
+The Texas gulf coast has a geography of ten coastal bays while naturally bountiful with waterway inlets;

 Waterway inlets of Texas Barrier Islands

 The Texas coastal bend has a geography of waterways fringed by the Texas barrier islands.
 The Texas seacoast is collectively multitudinal with navigable straits traversing watercraft access as a concourse to the Gulf Intracoastal Waterway and the Texas estuaries.

 National and state parks of Texas Gulf Shores

-The Texas Parks and Wildlife Department oversees the Texas state parks located on the Gulf of Mexico shores with the exception of Padre Island seashore which is maintained by the National Park Service.
+The Texas Parks and Wildlife Department oversees the Texas state parks located on the Gulf of Mexico shores with the exception of Padre Island seashore, which is maintained by the National Park Service.

 Nature sanctuaries of Texas Coastal Zones

 The United States Fish and Wildlife Service governs the nature reserves as land parcels of the National Wildlife Refuge System bordering the Texas coastal zones.

 Antiquity of Texas Gulf Coast

 European Colonization of Texas Coast

 North American expeditions and exploratory endeavors emerged with the europeans engaging their efforts for transatlantic crossings during the late fifteenth century.